 Nam Xay is the best viewpoint in Vang Vieng, and if you only have time for one hike this should be it.
 The starting point of the hike is located close to Blue Lagoon 1 and takes only 15 minutes to reach by tuk tuk from Vang Vieng town centre.
 It is possible to hire a tuk tuk to take you there, wait for you to complete the hike and then drive you back for 150,000 LAK (~16 USD) total, which can be split between all passengers making it very affordable.

-Note: if you visit during dry season from October – April, expect to get very dusty whilst hiking in Vang Vieng – just scroll down to see how messy we got (luckily laundry is super cheap in Vang Vang!).
+Note: If you visit during dry season from October – April, expect to get very dusty whilst hiking in Vang Vieng – just scroll down to see how messy we got (luckily laundry is super cheap in Vang Vieng!).

 2. Hot Air Balloon Vang Vieng Laos

 One of the cheapest places in the world to take a hot air balloon ride is Vang Vieng in Laos.
-Prices are around $90 for a 30 – 40 minute balloon ride, compared to the hefty $350 price tag for a hot air balloon ride in Bagan, Myanmar.
-Balloon flights take place at sunrise and sunset and fly over the serene Nam Song river, dramatic Karst mountains, and lush Vang Vieng rice fields.
+Balloon flights are a fraction compared to the hefty price tag for a hot air balloon ride in Bagan, Myanmar.
+Balloon flights in Vang Vieng take place at sunrise and sunset and fly over the serene Nam Song river, dramatic Karst mountains, and lush Vang Vieng rice fields.

 3. Visit the Rice Fields in Vang Vieng